AviatrixSystems/avxlabs-docs/ace_ops/docs/lab7.md

 curl www.espn.com
 ```

-You will notice three **Deny** entries within the Monitor section that have matched the `Explicit-Deny-Rule`, successfully.
+You will notice three **Drop** entries within the Monitor section that have matched the `Explicit-Deny-Rule`, successfully.

 ```{figure} images/lab7-explicitdeny.png
 ---